|

 bit of bacon or hickory and a touch of a green olive tone.
 The wine

-is medium-bodied and rather elegant.
+is medium-full-bodied and rather elegant.

 It pairs well with lamb, of course.
 Duck and beef work well with